shallcro/rtd-test-20211021/docs/source/index.rst

 Element       Definition
 ============  ============
 Version       The current version number for the data collection.
-Study title   It's a title--for a study!
+Study         It's a title--for a study!
 ============  ============

 .. toctree::